acmis1/dear-friend-project/README.md

 - Nguyen Vu Trong Nhan
 - Vu Minh Ha

-All contributions to this repository should be made through the collaborative efforts of the team members listed above.
+All contributions to this repository should be made through the team members' collaborative efforts.